 “Textural Textuality.”
 Joyce R. Walker (Kairos 2002).

 REPORTS FOR THE TRANSLITERACIES RESEARCH PROJECT

-Short critical research reports about key artworks, objects, and technologies related to online reading.
+Short critical research reports about key artworks, objects, and technologies related to online reading, written between 2007-2008.

 A sampling of short stories, creative non-fiction, and poetry.